roryp/stranglerfig/README.md

    ```

    With this setup, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

-## Conclusion

-Modernizing Java applications using the Strangler Pattern and Modern Web App Pattern provides a strategic approach to incrementally evolve legacy systems.
-By leveraging these patterns, organizations can achieve scalability, maintainability, and performance while minimizing risks and ensuring continuous availability.

 ## Useful Links